Contact Center Solutions Featured Article

 The hold function is hard to avoid.
 Even with the best possible forecast, there will be times that inbound calls spike beyond the call center’s control.
 Trimmed budgets and hiring freezes haven’t helped, and call centers are wary of overstaffing and wasting money with too many agents spending too much time idling.

 But there’s no way around it: long hold times kill customer relationships.
 (A recent Gizmodo article stated that the average person will spend 43 days of their life on hold.)
-Most callers will start to rate their level of satisfaction at the beginning of the interaction, regardless of the channel – phone, Web or mobile app – wrote callback solutions provider Fonolo (News - Alert) in a recent blog post.
+Most callers will start to rate their level of satisfaction at the beginning of the interaction, regardless of the channel – phone, Web or mobile app – wrote callback solutions provider Fonolo in a recent blog post.

 Fonolo’s blogger Daniela wonders, “How long are your customers waiting in queue before their questions are addressed?
 Fact is, the longer they wait, the lower their tolerance level gets – the more frustrated they become.”